Rohit-Iyer/Portfolio/README.md

 # Portfolio
 🕵️‍♂️ Hello and welcome to my portfolio of projects.
 Here you will find a brief summary of a few engineering projects of mine with and some details to give you an insight the project and about me.

-There are two files, both labelled "Engineering Projects Portfolio - Rohit Venkataraman Iyer" in pdf and pptx format.
-Please refer either one as per your prefernce.
-Fell free to contact me for further techinical data or clarifications.
+The is file labelled "Engineering Projects Portfolio - Rohit Venkataraman Iyer" in pdf pptx format.
+Fell free to reach out to me for further techinical details or clarifications.

 Hope you have fun!